 Remote working is a hot topic.
-Ever-improving technology plus globalization mean that companies can employ staff who live in different parts of the world, and even those who like to work as they travel.
+Ever-improving technology plus globalization (not to mention that little worldwide health crisis) means that companies can employ staff who live in different parts of the world, and even those who like to work as they travel.

 The benefits of remote working

 First, a quick reminder of why remote working is so popular for employers and employees alike.

 For employers, it means they can pick the cream of the crop from a global pool of talent while saving valuable costs in terms of office space and equipment.